Cooper River Bridges (1929–2005): History

 On February 24, 1946, a 12,000-ton cargo ship known as the Nicaragua Victory broke loose from its mooring in the Cooper River.
 With its engines off, the ship drifted from the city toward Mount Pleasant.
 Its bow became stuck in the mud, but the stern shifted, slamming into the Grace Memorial Bridge as traffic was crossing.
 The accident damaged one of the bridge's piers, caused a 240-foot (73 m) section of the mid-structure to collapse, and snapped the power cables on the deck which then exploded.
 The damages cost a total of $300,000 to fix.
 The accident caused five people to plunge to their deaths; it contained five members of the Lawson family, Elmer Lawson, Evelyn Lawson, Rose Lawson, Robert Lawson, and Diane Lawson.
 None of the victims survived the fall, and their car and remains were discovered in March 1946.
 Most cars saw the accident and stopped, preventing more casualties.
 After the incident, the ferries were reinstated.
 The US government, who were the ones chartering the ship, was sued and paid for the repair with taxpayer dollars.
-In April 1946, a temporary bailey truss was constructed over the damaged section of the bridge so that the permanent one could be rebuilt. city.
+In April 1946, a temporary bailey truss was constructed over the damaged section of the bridge so that the permanent one could be rebuilt.
 However, due to weight limitations, any truck or bus more than 12 tons was denied access and had to turn around.
 Work was completed in June of that year, and the entire cost was covered by taxpayer dollars.
 The three collapsed spans 240 ft were replaced, power lines were re-wired, and the bridge redecked in the damaged part, at which point the temporary truss was removed.

 On July 1, 1946, the toll was finally discontinued, as the last of the bond money had been paid off; the white toll plaza building was also demolished.
 This move was notable for generally increasing the traffic levels that came across the bridge, and increasing economic growth in the surrounding area.

 In 1959, work began on expanding the center roadway that connected the bridge segments on Drum Island from 20 feet to 34 feet.
 This project was completed in 1960, an emergency breakdown lane was then added.

 During construction of the Pearman Bridge, it was discovered that one of the piers of the Grace Memorial bridge had deteriorated significantly due to being eaten away by marine worms, making it likely to collapse if nothing was done.
 Because of this, wiring was rapped around the pier, and concrete was then poured into said wiring, significantly slowing deterioration.